When Nutri Ninja came into the scene, their goal at the time would be challenging Nutribullet as a market leader in the compact blender segment.

 - All of these components are BPA free

-- Has the Auto-IQ feature that combine auto-timed pulsing, blending and pausing patterns for hands free convenience
+- Has the Auto-IQ feature that combines auto-timed pulsing, blending and pausing patterns for hands-free convenience

 - Dishwasher safe

 - A 1,200-watt motor makes all of these functions possible

 - No need to worry about recipes as this comes with a 75-recipe cookbook

 - Five preset controls – smoothie, extract, fusion mix, fusion chop, and fusion dough

 - Compact and yet versatile capable of not just making juices but also food processing

 - Cheaper than a Nutribullet RX and Vitamix E310

 - AutoIQ and preset options offer hands-free convenience